Hauley History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Hauley family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Hawley, Somerset.
 The most probable derivation of this name suggests that it comes from the Old Norman word haugr, which means mound, and the Old English leah, which means clearing.
-Another derivation supported by some examples suggests that the name indicates tat the name is an anglocized version of the place-name La Haule-De-Bec in Greteuil, Normandy.
+Another derivation supported by some examples suggests that the name indicates tat the name is an Anglicized version of the place-name La Haule-De-Bec in Greteuil, Normandy.

 Early Origins of the Hauley family

 The surname Hauley was first found in Yorkshire where Robert de Hallai was listed in 1166.
 John Hally was found in the Pipe Rolls of Derbyshire in 1230.

 It is from this latter entry that the famed astronomer Edmund Halley (1656-1742) hailed.
 While he was born in London, his rich father was "a member of a good Derbyshire family, had a soap-boiling establishment in Winchester Street in the city of London."

 Turning the clock back again, we found the Hundredorum Rolls of 1273 had the following entries for the family: William de Hallee, Gloucestershire; John de Hally, Derbyshire; William de Hally, Derbyshire; and John Hally, Derbyshire.

 Indeed, " Derbyshire seems to be the home of the Halleys. "

 The same source claims the "Haleys of Yorkshire are a different stock, but I cannot identify the locality whence they are sprung."

 And he goes on to note that Petrus Haley, Oxfordshire was listed in the Hundredorum Rolls of 1273 and that Johannes de Haylay and Willelmus Havlay were listed i the Yorkshire Poll Tax Rolls of 1379.